Meet the Survivorship Wellness Team

 An opportunity at Western Athletic Clubs led Regan to California in 2000, and in 2002 she co-developed the IMPACT program (Integrating Medical Professionals and Certified Trainers), which was the predecessor to Sunflower Wellness.
 Regan has amassed thousands of clinical hours and is part of an integrative team that provides compassionate and progressive care to cancer patients at Smith Integrative, UCSF Helen Diller Cancer Center, Marin Cancer Institute, and Kaiser Permanente.

 While known for her commitment to the cancer community, her reputation is that of a uniquely gentle and empathetic soul that clients truly want to be around.

-Program Coordinator for Survivorship Wellness
+Cancer Resource Specialist for Survivorship Wellness

 Mikela Barulich is a Cancer Resource Specialist in the Cancer Resource Center at the Helen Diller Family Comprehensive Cancer Center.
 Prior to her role in the UCSF Cancer Resource Center, Mikela was a program coordinator for Psycho-Oncology and was the primary coordinator for Survivorship Wellness Program; in this role she assisted with administrative needs and program analysis.
 Prior to joining UCSF, Mikela was a Mental Health Rehabilitation Specialist at Community Awareness and Treatment Services: A Woman’s Place Drop-In clinic.
 Mikela also worked at San Francisco State’s Disability Program and Resource Center as a Student Assistant.
 She earned her Bachelor’s degree in Psychology with a minor in Counseling from San Francisco State University.
 Her research interests include health psychology, gerontology, end-of-life issues, and palliative care.
 Mikela’s primary role for the Survivorship Wellness Program is to assist patients with connection to supportive services within UCSF and the greater Bay Area.